Complexity Sciences: Towards an Alternative Approach to Understanding the use of Academic Research

 3. See a recent post about knowledge mobilization not being rocket science.
 It really isn’t.
 But this doesn’t reconcile with knowledge mobilization operating within a complex system.
 What elements of your practice are generalizable to other contexts?

-RIR is producing this journal club series as a way to make the evidence on KMb more accessible to knowledge brokers and to create on line discussion about research on knowledge mobilization.
+RIR is producing this journal club series as a way to make the evidence on KMb more accessible to knowledge brokers and to create an online discussion about research on knowledge mobilization.
 It is designed for knowledge brokers and other knowledge mobilization stakeholders.
-Unfortunately this article isn’t available in an open access format.
-If you’re a community member seek a colleague at your local university to obtain this article for you.
+Unfortunately, this article isn’t available in an open-access format.
+If you’re a community member, seek a colleague at your local university to obtain this article for you.
 Read the article.
 Then come back to this post and join the journal club by posting your comments.